Most Rocky Sub-Neptunes are Molten: Mapping the Solidification Shoreline for Gas Dwarf Exoplanets: Discussion

-The simulated planets presented in this work, those that have permanent magma oceans as well as those with solidified mantles, span a wide region of the parameter space defined by the stellar effective temperature, instellation flux, EMF, oxygen fugacity, volatile C/H ratio and planet mass.
-Here, we return to a key question: are these planets still sub-Neptunes, i.e., are their radii consistent with the radius range used to define sub-Neptune exoplanets (1.8--4\,$R_{\oplus}$)?
+The simulated planets presented in this work span a wide region of the parameter space defined by the stellar effective temperature, instellation flux, EMF, oxygen fugacity, volatile C/H ratio and planet mass.
+Here, we return to a key question: are these planets still gas dwarfs, i.e., do they fulfil the criteria outlined in table \ref{tab:gasdwarfwaterworldcriteria}?